What Paint to Use on a Dresser

 Acrylic Furniture Paint

-I’m really not sure why they call it milk paint, because it’s nothing like the real thing (the powdered form of milk paint).
+This type isn’t as well known by its name.
+It’s typically actually known as General Finishes Milk Paint.
+I’m really not sure why they call it milk paint because it’s nothing like the real thing (the powdered form).
+General Finishes comes in a pre mixed liquid form (like most coating does), unlike real milk paint.

-Pair of Nightstands Painted in Acrylic Paint
+Pair of gray Nightstands

 View this makeover – How to Upcycle a Desk into a Pair of Nightstands